shayandavoodii/OnlinePortfolioSelection.jl/docs/src/benchmark.md

 ## BS

-The model is a variant of the BAH strategy that retroactively acquires the best stock.
+The model [KBSSMOP](@cite) is a variant of the BAH strategy that retroactively acquires the best stock.
 Within this package, users can select the number of days to retrospectively examine (using the `last_n` keyword argument) and identify the best stock.
 If `last_n` is either not provided or set to `0`, the algorithm will consider the entire dataset up to the present day for each period to identify the best stock.
 Conversely, if `last_n` is specified, the algorithm will only consider the performance of each stock within the last `last_n` days and then select the best-performing one.
 To implement the algorithm on real market data, let's assume the data is collected as detailed in the [Fetch Data](@ref) section.

 ```julia
 juila> using OnlinePortfolioSelection